On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Distinguished subquotients of the reduced -algebras

-\textbf{Example.} It might be useful to recall here that when $G = SL(2, \R)$, the spherical principal series representation with nonzero continuous parameter have the same minimal K\m types as the (irreducible) spherical principal series representation with continuous parameter zero, but that the nonspherical principal series representation with nonzero continuous parameter have two distinct minimal K\m types and the nonspherical principal series representation with continuous parameter zero is reducible.
-So in that case $\widehat{\mathfrak{a}}[p]$ is either a closed half-line, an open half-line or a single point.
-In general $\widehat{\mathfrak{a}}[p]$ consists of an open Weyl chamber in a subspace of $\mathfrak{a}$, together with part of one of its walls, and that part is itself stratified analogously until one reaches a minimal dimension (which might be zero, but might not).
-Note that with the topology inherited from that of the Euclidean space $\mathfrak{a}^\star$, $\widehat{\mathfrak{a}}[p]$ is Hausdorff and locally compact. \\
+\begin{exemple} When $G = SL(2, \R)$, the spherical principal series representations with nonzero continuous parameter have the same lowest $K$-type as the (irreducible) spherical principal series representation with continuous parameter zero (the $K$-type is the trivial one).
+The nonspherical principal series representation with nonzero continuous parameter have two distinct lowest $K$-types, and the nonspherical principal series representation with continuous parameter zero is reducible and splits into the two limits of discrete series representations.
+The other irreducible tempered representations are in the discrete series.
+So in each case, $\widehat{\mathfrak{a}}[p]$ is either a closed half-line, an open half-line or a single point. \end{exemple}

+In general $\widehat{\mathfrak{a}}[p]$ consists of an open Weyl chamber in a subspace of $\mathfrak{a}$, together with part of one of its walls, and that part-of-wall is itself stratified analogously until one reaches a minimal dimension (which might be nonzero). \\